 Léon Zack (Russian-French, 1892-1980)

-• Léon Zack was a Russian-born French artist.
+Léon Zack was a Russian-born French artist.
 Throughout his career, Zack expressed his artistic talent in many mediums.
 While it was his talent as a painter that brought him international success he also published poetry, produced sets and costumes for Ballets Russes productions, created fabric patterns for the fashion designer Monatti, and made glass sculptures of ballet dancers and musicians for the Primavera art shop in Paris.

 Léon Zack studied literature at the University of Moscow, in the meantime also studying painting in private academies.
-While in Moscow he spent time in the studios Ivan Rerberg and Ilya Mashkov, the founder of the Jack of Diamonds group.
+While in Moscow he spent time in the studios of Ivan Rerberg and Ilya Mashkov, the founder of the Jack of Diamonds group.

 In 1920 Léon Zack and his family left Russia.
 The final destination of the journey was Paris, but it took three years until the artist finally settled in France.
 Zack first travelled to Rome, Florence, and Berlin where he worked on the production of Russian Ballets directed by Boris Romanov.
 While on tour with the ballet in Paris, Leon Zack decided to stay.
 In, then, the art capital of the world Leon Zack became friends with Mikhail Larionov and Pablo Picasso.
 From 1924 Zack exhibited at the Salon des Indépendants, the Salon d’Automne, and the Salon des Surindépendants.
 In 1926 Galerie d'Art Contemporaine organised the first solo exhibition of Léon Zack.
 A year later a solo show was held at Galerie Percier.
 In 1928 Léon Zack had a personal exhibition at A. Manteau Gallery in Brussels with whom he then signed a long-term contract.